 Do you have lockers?

-We don’t have lockers, but we do keep your keys and ID as a deposit so we recommend locking up everything that you don’t want to get wet or potentially lose.
+We don’t have lockers, but we can keep your keys and ID as a deposit (required for rafting) so we recommend locking up everything that you don’t want to get wet or potentially lose.

 Do I have to wear shoes?